QuantEcon/lecture-python.myst/_sources/ge_arrow.md

 * Financial wealth $a$ is an exact function of the Markov state $s$.

-The first finding  asserts that each household  recurrently visits the zero financial wealth state with which he began life.
+The first finding  asserts that each household  recurrently visits the zero financial wealth state with which it began life.

 The second finding  asserts that   the exogenous Markov state is all we require to track an individual within a competitive equilibrium.